MSc Programming for Games and VFX

 Payment plans

-We offer a range of payment plan options for all courses.
-Following an initial deposit at registration stage, your chosen payment plan will break down your remaining fees into up to six equal instalments, to be paid over the course length.
+We offer payment plan options for all courses.
+Following an initial deposit at registration stage, your chosen payment plan will break down your remaining fees into up to three instalments.

 Contact our Admissions Team on admissions@escapestudios.ac.uk or +44 (0)204 570 5091 or visit our admissions page for any questions about fees, funding and payment plans.